cchitsiang/awesome-stars/README.md

 ## C++

 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for
 - [janhq/cortex](https://github.com/janhq/cortex) - Drop-in, local AI alternative to the OpenAI stack.
-Multi-engine (llama.cpp, TensorRT-LLM).
+Multi-engine (llama.cpp, TensorRT-LLM, ONNX).
 Powers 👋 Jan
 - [ytsaurus/ytsaurus](https://github.com/ytsaurus/ytsaurus) - YTsaurus is a scalable and fault-tolerant open-source big data platform.
 - [emilybache/GildedRose-Refactoring-Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) - Starting code for the GildedRose Refactoring Kata in many programming languages.
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device